2.1 The Hi-Hat and the Snare

 A good rhythm doesn't have to be repetitive.
 In fact, variations make it more interesting.

-In music, we talk about creating a question and an answer.
+In music, we talk about creating a question and an answer, like in a conversation.
 The question creates tension, while the answer resolves it.

-Do you want to organize your code better?
+Do you want to organize the code better?
 You can use stack to separate the sounds that are played at the same time.
 This way, the code becomes clearer and more organized.

 Remember:

-- cat (concatenate) plays cycles/measures one after another, to make your song as long as you want.
+- cat (from concatenate) plays cycles one after another, to make your song as long as you want.

-- stack (stack) plays cycles at the same time, in parallel, to play as many instruments at once as you need.
+- stack (from stack) plays cycles at the same time, in parallel, to play as many instruments at once as you need.